From Seed to Shop

 On a winter’s day steam can be seen rising from the beds as the warmer spring water meets the cold air.
 On these days, the watercress characteristically “ducks its head” close to the water to keep warm.

-The plant is then transferred to highly sophisticated pack houses, located close to the watercress farms in the south of England, so within hours, the plant has been chilled, washed in spring water and packed into ‘washed and ready to eat’ bags.
+The crop is then transferred to highly sophisticated pack houses, located close to the watercress farms in the south of England, so within hours, the plant has been chilled, washed in spring water and packed into ‘washed and ready to eat’ bags.

-The bags are loaded onto refrigerated lorries to be delivered in peak condition to your local supermarket/retailer.
+Finally the watercress is loaded onto refrigerated lorries to be delivered in peak condition to your local supermarket/retailer.